 The Company is exposed to a number of risks due to its business operations.
-The Company's statement of financial position at September 30, 2014 consists of short-term financial assets and financial liabilities with maturities of less than one year, investments in private entities and the site restoration provision.
-The most significant identified risks which arise from holding financial instruments include credit risk, liquidity risk and market risk (currency risk and interest rate risk).
+The Company's statement of financial position at December 31, 2014 consists of short-term financial assets and financial liabilities with maturities of less than one year, investments in private entities and the site restoration provision.
+The most significant identified risks which arise from holding financial instruments include credit risk, liquidity risk, currency risk, interest rate risk and equity risk.
 The Company has a comprehensive risk management framework to monitor, evaluate and manage the risks assumed in conducting its business.